vertica/VerticaPy/CONTRIBUTING.md

 See the  License for the specific  language governing permissions and limitations under the License.
 ```
-You are now ready to create your first contribution!
+You are now ready to make your first contribution!

 ### Commits